SCHOOL HOURS AND ROUTINES, HEALTH, EMERGENCIES & FAQS

 For children who have prescribed medication to be taken at school, we will act as follows:

-It should be clearly understood that parents are responsible for their child's medication
+It should be clearly understood that parents are responsible for their child's medication and must ensure that any medication held in school is in date and remains necessary.

 GENERAL INFORMATION ON HEALTH